This German Company Won't Stop Trolling A Far Right Politician

 "The MP says he went for a drink with Tarek.

-"Thumbs up to the social media team at @BVG_Kampagne, "We love you!"
+"Thumbs up to the social media team at @BVG_Kampagne, 'We love you!'"

 This is not the first time the far-right AfD has sparred with the BVG on Twitter.
 In 2015, the party asked why the company was spending money on posters.
-The transport company replied: “Ok, we’ll stop putting up posters, if you do the same”.
+The transport company replied: “Okay, we’ll stop putting up posters — if you do the same.”

 A BVG spokeswoman told news outlet Welt they found the tweets very funny, and said the company's social media team had a free hand when posting content.